-Round, strong, firm, juicy, yes, we’re talking about your glutes and in this article we’re going to talk about how to get a bigger butt with the glute bridge exercise.
+Round, strong, firm, juicy, yes, we’re talking about your glutes, and in this article, we’re going to talk about how to get a bigger butt with the glute bridge exercise.
 Why?
-Well, it’s a proven exercise, when done correctly, to increase strength, posture, roundness and fullness in the booty for both men and women.
-On top of strength and aesthetic though, by regularly incorporating the glute bridge exercise into your training (both male and female), you can count on some serious performance and athletic ability improvements.
+Well, it’s a proven exercise, when done correctly, the glute bridge benefits include increasing strength, posture, roundness, and fullness in the booty for both men and women.
+On top of strength and aesthetics though, by regularly incorporating the glute bridge exercise into your training (both male and female), you can count on some serious performance and athletic ability improvements.

 What Is A Glute Bridge Exercise

 Whether you associate big strong glutes with attractive aesthetics in a pair of jeans or if you see the association between a big butt and athleticism, just about everyone can benefit from the glute bridge exercise.
 A glute bridge is just what it sounds like, a bridge (with your body) using the power from your glutes.
 While there are a lot of glute bridge variations, the most straightforward and easiest to perform is by laying on the floor.
 With the feet at a 90 degree angle, you simply drive your hips to the ceiling, and right back down.

 Glute Bridge Muscles Worked